House of Military Officers

-A House of Officers (Дом офицеров), sometimes officially referred to as the Central House of Officers or Officer Houses, is a military and cultural institution originating in the Soviet Army and still present today in the Russian Armed Forces and the militaries of many Post-Soviet states.
+A House of Officers (Дом офицеров), sometimes officially referred to as the Central House of Officers or Officer Houses, is a military and cultural institution originating in the Soviet Army and present today in the Russian Armed Forces and the militaries of many Post-Soviet states.
 Being the Russian/Soviet equivalent to military officers' clubs in the United States, it effectively serves as cultural center serving to represent the military and to improve civil–military relations.
 It can be an independent formation in the national defence ministry or a public entity like a club-houses.
 In the early days of the Soviet Union the institution was called the House of the Red Army.
 The head of the building is a senior officer, usually with the rank of a Major or above.

 The following are types of Officer Houses: